24 Carrot Kitchen

 Additional Notes About Coconut Flour:

-2. It is lighter than almond flour which makes it ideal for baked goods; donuts, quick bread, rolls, cookies, bars, cakes, muffins, bread, and pancakes.
+3. Coconut flour is lighter than almond flour which makes it ideal for baked goods; donuts, quick bread, rolls, cookies, bars, cakes, muffins, bread, and pancakes.

 What Can Coconut Flour Be Used For?